 Tone Teaser: "To hear people talk, you would think no one ever did anything but love each other.
 But when you look for it, when you search out this love everyone is always talking about, it is nowhere to be found; and when someone looks for love from you, you find you are not able to give it, you are not able to hold the trust and dreams they want you to hold."

-What's in a Name: At the crux of it, The Unbearable Lightness by Milan Kundera is a philosophical story about love and fate.
+What's in a Name: At the crux of it, The Unbearable Lightness of Being by Milan Kundera is a philosophical story about love and fate.
 It explores the complexities of choice and how our decisions shape us and those around us.
-Exploring the personal lives of four very different individuals within the historic setting of Prague Spring in 1968, Kundera challenges the reader to think about the interconnectedness between personal and public life.
+Exploring the personal lives of four very different individuals within the historic setting of Prague in the spring of 1968, Kundera challenges the reader to think about the interconnectedness between personal and public life.

 Tone Teaser: "For there is nothing heavier than compassion.
 Not even one's own pain weighs so heavy as the pain one feels with someone, for someone, a pain intensified by the imagination and prolonged by a hundred echoes."